How to apply Aussie Décor Luxe Decoupage Paper - by Kelly from Olive & Whyte

 Apply the paper over any gaps in the piece where the drawers open, this can be cut once the paper has completely dried.

-The Luxe Paper is durable enough to be moved several times if you find you want to reposition it, so don’t be afraid to manoeuvre the paper - just don’t be too rough.
+The Luxe Decoupage Paper is durable enough to be moved several times if you find you want to reposition it, so don’t be afraid to maneuver the paper, just don’t be too rough.

 Once you have completed the application leave your paper to completely dry before cutting off any excess paper.